-A well build subwoofer enclosure with a well-sized port can really enhance bass quality.
+A properly built subwoofer enclosure with a well-sized port can really enhance bass quality.
 Sizing the diameter, length and area of the port requires simple math formulas that we will show you.
 Read on as we explain how to calculate the port size for subwoofers.

 So, do you calculate port area?

-Subwoofer port size or area is calculated in inches.
+A subwoofer port size or area is calculated in inches.
 It is calculated by multiplying the height by the width.
-For example, if a port measures 4 inches height by 4 inches width, then the size or area will be 4 x 4 = 16 in².
+For example, if a port measures 4 inches in height by 4 inches in width, then the size or area will be 4 x 4 = 16 sq in.

 Formulas To Calculate Your Enclosure Port Size

 Port area in square inches = height in inches x width in inches

 For example, (5 in height and 7 width) – 5 in x 7 in = 35 sq in² of the port area.

 Port width in inches = Port area / height

 For example, in our case above, the port area is 35 sq in² and the height is 5 inches, so the width = 35 / 5 = 7 inches